 Have you been to Joshua Tree National Park before?
 If so, what did you think?

 Thanks for following along on our journey!
-We’re currently in Delaware and in about a week or so will be heading north in our Dodge Ram Promaster City Wayfarer Van through Pittsburgh and then on into Toronto!
+We’re currently living and traveling in our Dodge Ram Promaster City Wayfarer Van and would love to have you follow along on our journey.